 Experience has become commodified, and as an object of trade it is as socially and environmentally destructive as as any other type of product.

+There are, of course, many people who would stop working so hard in a heartbeat if they could afford to.
 Layers of privilege make it possible for me to even think about working and consuming less, and I won’t deny there are real benefits on a personal level.
 But it’s also a form of activism.
 According to the Post Growth Institute: